 MRDLG (Maximum residual disinfectant level goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectant to control microbial contaminants.

-N/A: Not applicable.
+N/A: Means not applicable.

-ND: Not detected and indicates that the substance was not found by laboratory analysis.
+ND: Means not detected and indicates that the substance was not found by laboratory analysis.

 Units: